AcademySoftwareFoundation/EncodingGuidelines/enctests/HDR_Encoding.md

 So instead of specifying a gamma curve as the transfer function, the Perceptual Quantizer (PQ), standardized as [SMPTE ST2084](https://en.wikipedia.org/wiki/Perceptual_quantizer) represents luminance from 0 to 10000 nits.
 It still uses a power function to give more detail in the lower range.
 Office monitors are often in the 250-350 nit range.

-In practice most HDR monitors are more likely to be in the 1000-2000 range, and even there they often try to limit the percentage of the overall screen that is full brightness This is done to manage power consumption and prevent overheating from thermal throttling.
+In practice most HDR monitors are more likely to be in the 1000-2000 nit range, and even there they often try to limit the percentage of the overall screen that is full brightness This is done to manage power consumption and prevent overheating from thermal throttling.

 ### Frame prep